-In applying the accounting policies set out on pages 109 to 131 the Council has had to make certain judgements about complex transactions or those involving uncertainty about future events.
+In applying the accounting policies set out in the Accounting Policies Section the Council has had to make certain judgements about complex transactions or those involving uncertainty about future events.
 The critical judgements made in the Statement of Accounts are:

-Impairment of Non-Current Assets - there is a high degree of uncertainty about future levels of funding for local government.
+• There is a high degree of uncertainty about future levels of funding for local government.
 However, the Council has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Council might be impaired as a result of a need to close facilities and reduce levels of service provision.